henryperkins/docs/documentation/postcss.config.js.md

 ## Summary

-This file is an error placeholder for a PostCSS configuration.
-It seems to contain no structure or code, likely due to a parsing error or an incomplete file.
+This configuration file is for PostCSS, a tool used for transforming CSS with JavaScript plugins.
+It allows setting up plugins that will process CSS files.

 ## Recent Changes

-- File identified as empty due to parser error.
-- No code structure (functions, classes, variables, constants) found.
+- Initial creation of the configuration file

 # Code Structure